exercism/problem-specifications/exercises/sgf-parsing/description.md

 Parsing a Smart Game Format string.

-[SGF][] is a standard format for storing board game files, in particular go.
+[SGF][sgf] is a standard format for storing board game files, in particular go.

 SGF is a fairly simple format.
 An SGF file usually contains a single tree of nodes where each node is a property list.
 The property list